ajstamm/gatpkg/compiles/Readme.md

 ## [GAT v2.0.0](gatpkg_2.0.0.tar.gz) (March 15, 2023)

-> Use this version of GAT for R version 4.0 and above.
+> Use at least this version of GAT for R version 4.0 and above.
 > You must use this version of GAT or higher for R version 4.2 and above.

 * Added advanced options to the settings file and log.